AlanBarber/bitcheck/README.md

 **Q: What happens to deleted files?**
 A: During `--check`, deleted files are reported as `[MISSING]`.
 Use `--update` to remove them from the database.

+**Q: When should I use single database mode (`--single-db`)?**
+A: Use `--single-db` when you want one centralized database for an entire directory tree instead of separate databases in each folder.
+This is ideal for portable archives, backup sets, or projects where you want all file tracking in one place.
+The database stores relative paths, making it easy to move the entire directory structure.

+**Q: What's the difference between normal mode and single database mode?**
+A: Normal mode creates a `.bitcheck.db` file in each directory and stores only filenames.
+Single database mode (`--single-db`) creates one database in the root directory and stores relative paths (e.g., `subfolder/file.txt`).
+Single database mode is easier to manage but requires using `--single-db` consistently for all operations.

 ---